 |Below 40% to 33%||E||Satisfactory|

-The Head of Institution may at their own discretion, forward the names of students obtaining, Grade ‘F’ in the internal assessment, for admission the Secondary School Examination.
+The Head of Institution may at their discretion, forward the names of students obtaining Grade ‘F’ in the internal assessment for admission to the Secondary School Examination.
 However, the Board does not encourage the submission of the names of such students.

 BISE FSD Minimum Pass Marks

 The minimum pass marks in an individual subject shall be 33%.
-In a subject having two papers, the candidate shall be required to obtain 33% of the total marks of the two papers taken together, provided that in a subject having practical’s, the candidate shall have to pass in Theory and Practical separately.
-The minimum pass marks in a practical having 20 marks.
-Shall be 7.
+In a subject with two papers, the candidate shall be required to obtain 33% of the total marks of the two papers taken together, provided that in a subject with practicals, the candidate shall have to pass in Theory and Practical separately.
+The minimum pass mark in a practical has 20 marks.
+It shall be 7.